Influential pws: Niccolò Tartaglia

 Tartaglia’s stuttering life

-His speech impediment started after this attack.
+According to the story, did his speech impediment start after this attack.

 Let Tartaglia be an inspiration for all of us to focus on your talents, instead of how you are different to others.